livegnik/2way-poc-design/02-architecture/managers/07-graph-manager.md

 * Remote node identity when applicable.
 * Trace identifier.

+OperationContext is the authoritative binding for executing identity, `app_id`, remote mode, and sync domain.
+Envelope hints cannot override it, and no transport metadata is trusted.

 All inputs are treated as untrusted and validated.

 ### 5.2 Outputs